bcit-ci/CodeIgniter/user_guide_src/source/helpers/email_helper.rst

 	:rtype:	bool

 	Checks if the input is a correctly formatted e-mail address.
-Note that is doesn't actually prove that the address will be able recieve mail, but simply that it is a validly formed address.
+Note that is doesn't actually prove that the address will be able receive mail, but simply that it is a validly formed address.

 	Example::